 1. Enhanced Remote Monitoring

-For example, an abnormal heart rate can be instantly communicated to a healthcare professional, allowing immediate intervention.
+Such as, an abnormal heart rate can be instantly communicated to a healthcare professional, allowing immediate intervention.

 2. Personalized Healthcare